How Cryptocurrency is Stolen and Whether a User Can Recover it Independently

 Use Cold Wallets (Hardware Wallets)

 Hardware wallets, such as Ledger and Trezor, store private keys offline.
-This is the most secure method because the keys do not interact with the internet, making them invulnerable to most online attacks, including phishing and drainers.
+This is the most secure method against phishing and drainers.

 Always Use a VPN